When you’re looking for PU products to buy, you may struggle to tell the difference between real and artificial leather.

 Is PU leather waterproof?

-PU leather is fairly water-resistant but it is not waterproof.
-Water can penetrate PU leather due to the pores.
+PU leather is water-resistant but not waterproof due to its porous structure.

 We always aim to have the highest editorial standards, and only publish accurate information on our website.